Somebody sent me a note, said you better look at that because that's not what happened.

 Donald Trump does not face four federal investigations.

-Donald Trump is not accused of trafficking in state secrets on an illegal server that was been that has been hacked by foreign government hackers.
+Donald Trump is not accused of trafficking in state secrets on an illegal server that has been hacked by foreign government hackers.

 Donald Trump, as far as I know, hasn't killed anyone.